BestOfDate

 Ready for a walk down memory lane?

 The summer is long gone.
-Temperatures have started to become much cooler and the evenings are beginning to get darker.
-Fallen leaves have carpeted driveways, lawns, pathways, and sidewalks.
-There is also a fresh, earthy scent in the air.
-In America, the song Angie by The Rolling Stones is at the top of the singles charts.
+Temperatures have become much cooler, and the evenings are beginning to get darker.
+There is a fresh, earthy scent in the air, and fallen leaves have carpeted driveways, lawns, pathways, and sidewalks.
+In America, the song "Angie" by The Rolling Stones is at the top of the singles charts, while "Eye Level" by Simon Park Orchestra is the number-one song in the UK.

 News